 I would come upon a reference in the newest set of layouts.
 If the article/chapter was redone from a prior version, I had to go to the prior version and analyze how it had been redone, discover the relevant focus and then hunt for the reference.
 Within the discovered section I sometimes found the material that required the cross-reference.
 Then I would look within the same version to the area referred to and if I was lucky, it might be in an article that hadn't been rewritten or whose illustrations hadn't been renumbered.

 If the files were on the computer, I could do a search and sometimes find my quarry that way.

 When I was totally baffled, I was allowed to simply eliminate the cross-reference, but I would search fervently first.

 The assignment required three weeks, all hours of each day.
-The latest manuscript was more than five hundred pages long.
+The latest manuscript was more than 500 pages long.
 I did my best, as a necessary brick in a very large wall.
-There is no such thing as a scholarly book without many references and ample notes many of the references were to footnotes that had been renumbered.
-There were also illustrations of every description photos, charts, drawings, illustrations divied up into subunits.
+There is no such thing as a scholarly book without many references and ample notes.
+Many of the references were to footnotes that had been renumbered.
+There were also illustrations of every description: photos, charts, drawings, illustrations divvied up into subunits.

 I am grateful for the assignment, which expanded my portfolio as well as my realization of how many different aspects of a publication there are to edit.

 I did receive an acknowledgment, even though I had worked on the project at such a late stage.
 So I feel privileged to be named in a long-awaited work that many professionals will eagerly read.

 Readers will never realize all the sweat and tears devoted to a project, though they will be aware of how long it took to realize, to shrink into that condensation of such labor that we call a book, that we hold in our hands and read, that we criticize for even one typo, that we retire to the shelf to gather dust much of the time, a silent history.